Do You Know? There Are 33 Consumer Rights Worldwide!

 29. Accommodation Rights

-As Hotel bookings are not specifically regulated by EU law, consumers should know about their rights and obligations.
+As Hotel bookings are not specifically regulated EU law, consumers should know about their rights and obligations.

 30. Right of Fair Deal